Journey of Pride: 4 Ways LGBTQ Family Travel is Different

 Two children playing on a beach

-Read on for four ways LGBTQ family travel is different and my best safety tip for LGBTQ families.
+Read on for four ways LGBTQ family travel is different and my #1 travel tip for LGBTQ families.

 1. LGBTQ Friendly holiday destinations aren’t always family-friendly

-The best place for an LGBTQ family trip is an LGBTQ friendly holiday destination, right?
+The best place for an LGBTQ family trip is an LGBTQ-friendly destination, right?

 That’s where it gets tricky.
-Many of the most popular LGBT friendly holiday destinations aren’t the most family-friendly.
+Many of the most popular queer vacation spots aren’t the most family-friendly.

 View of Provincetown Cape Cod, a popular LGBTQ family travel destination | Journey of Pride: 4 Ways LGBTQ Family Travel is Different